Shopify/liquid/filters/prepend.md

 title: prepend
 ---

-`prepend` adds a string to the beginning of the input string.
+Concatenates a string to the beginning of a string.

 ```liquid
 {% raw %}